ilci66/campin-nextjs-typescript/README.md

 * Fixed the error with credentai sign in but still need to handle errors and show error messages to the user, working on it.

+* In the sign in form the label is moving away on hover but on nothing else, trying to figure out why

 ## I should definitely consider the design, colours and the overall structure before I jump in, I wasted so much time